Braids, inner automorphisms and the Andreadakis problem: Inner automorphisms

 \subsubsection{Counter-examples}

-\paragraph{The symmetric group :} The first counter-examples we can give are groups with no center and an abelian Lie ring (that is, a Lie ring reduced to the abelianization), such as the symmetric group $\Sigma_n$ ($n \geq 3$), whose abelianization is $\Sigma_n/A_n \cong \Z/2$.
+\paragraph{The symmetric group :} The first counter-examples we can give are groups $G$ with no center and a non-trivial abelian Lie ring (that is, a Lie ring reduced to $G^{ab} \neq 0$), such as the symmetric group $\Sigma_n$ ($n \geq 3$), whose abelianization is $\Sigma_n/A_n \cong \Z/2$.